 How do I know Whether to Waive my Preliminary Hearing?

 This is complicated.
 Every case and circumstance is different.
 There are so many factors that go into whether you should waive your Preliminary Hearing, including, what the evidence is, who the judge is, what the offer is, are the witnesses reliable and credible, do you anticipate going to a jury trial, are there legal issues you’re trying to weed out, and on and on...
 Deciding whether to waive a Preliminary Hearing is a question that needs to be seriously considered upon the advice of your criminal defense lawyer.
 They will be able to help make an informed decision related to your case and criminal charges.
 Sometimes waiving a Preliminary Hearing could be detrimental, and other times it’s just not that big of a deal.

 In choosing a Boise criminal defense lawyer to help with your felony charges, you’ll want to ensure that they are experienced with Preliminary Hearings and capable of exercising that bargaining chip one way or the other.
 You’ll want your lawyer to be effective in questioning and cross examining witnesses and knowing whether it is worth your while to call witness at that time.
 It’s not a situation for beginners.
-Hooper Law Offices is very experienced in these felony charges and cases and dealing with Preliminary Hearings.
+Aaron Hooper, Attorney at Law is very experienced in these felony charges and cases and dealing with Preliminary Hearings.
 We can help you understand the importance of a Preliminary Hearing in your specific case